Universal Power Drives: Trojan 8870 Ballast Tractor

-In 2012 when Abnormal Load Engineering (ALE) now Mammoet decided to built new ballast tractors to move heavy loads and replace their older Alvis-Unipower MH8875 which was built by Unipower for demonstration purpose for Heavy Equipment Transport System but Unipower lost, and the contract was given to Oshkosh Corporation.
+In 2012 Abnormal Load Engineering (ALE), now Mammoet, decided to build new ballast tractors to move heavy loads and replace their older Alvis-Unipower MH8875 which was built by Unipower for demonstration purposes for Heavy Equipment Transport System.
+Unipower were unsuccessful and the contract was given to Oshkosh Corporation.
 They purchased six units of MH-8875 from French Army.
-They modified these units to their need like better engine, gearbox, braking, cabin and tires.
+They modified these units to their needs with better engines, gearboxs, braking, cabins, and tires.
 The tractor featured a Volvo Penta turbo inline six intercooled engine, Allison six speed automatic transmission, Kessler auxiliary transmission, Kessler axles, Hendrickson leaf springs, ABS, Dana hub reduction and soundproof cabin.

 The 48 kerb weight ballast tractor has a GCW of 400 tons using a suitable hydraulic modular trailer.
 The tractor also featured an Electronic Controller Area Network Bus System which helps one tractor to communicate with others this helps when more than one tractor units is coupled and there is no limit on how many units are coupled heavier loads the system synchronize the engine output, gear, steering, braking, rpm and torque.